GluuFederation/agama-pw/README.md

 ## Customize and Make It Your Own

-Fork this repo and you can start customizing Agama-pw project in many ways.
+Fork this repo to start customizing Agama-pw project in many ways.
 Starting from changing the main authentication flow to changing the styling of the web-pages to suite your organization's branding guidelines.
 Agama flow can also be used in conjunction with other Agama project to create complex authentication journeys.

 To make it easier to visualize and customize the Agama Project, use the [Agama Lab](https://cloud.gluu.org/agama-lab/login)